cloudfoundry-attic/mega-ci/README.md

 export AWS_SECRET_ACCESS_KEY=REPLACE_ME
 ```

+#### Optional Configuration

+The `stubs/bosh/bosh_passwords.yml` contains internal BOSH passwords.
+If you do not provide one, one will be
-The `stubs/bosh/bosh_passwords.yml` should look like this:
+generated with random passwords.
+The file should look like this:

 ```yaml
 bosh_credentials: